In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 During archaeological excavations, some medieval buildings have been found - the large fortress of Snorri Sturluson.
 Even the stairs where Snorri was killed by his enemies have been unearthed.
 Unfortunately, Reykholt has not received enough funding to continue the excavations, and the ruins have been covered with turf.

 But Snorri's grave can be visited by the old church - or at least we believe that he was buried in this grave.
-And in the cellar of the new church, you can visit Snorrastofa - an exhibition on Snorri Sturluson and the archaeological excavations.
-At the exhibition, you can also see artefacts found during the excavations.
+And in the cellar of the new church, you can visit Snorrastofa - an exhibition on Snorri Sturluson and see photos and information about Snorri and the archaeological excavations.
+At the exhibition, you can also see artifacts found during the excavations.

 Archaeological ruins at Reykholt

 You can read much more in my travel-blog the historical Reykholt in West-Iceland & Snorri Sturluson - the most influential Icelander, but I stayed at Reykholt for 2 days to learn more about Reykholt and Snorri Sturluson.

 A lecture at the National Museum about Reykholt: Reykholt.
 The Church Excavations.
 Guðrún Sveinbjarnardóttir (in Icelandic).

 Find out more about Snorralaug at the website of Minjastofnun - The Cultural Heritage Agency of Iceland: Snorralaug.